 Glass blower in the glass factory

-Meghan tells us that the owners train their employees and artisans themselves in the glass blowing.
-It is mostly young people from the area who want to familiarize themselves with the glass manufacturing craft.
-You learn here through practical experience and are obviously full of enthusiasm.
-The workshop where they manufacture the glass bowls, glasses, vases and works of art that can be seen in the exhibition rooms and on the tables in the restaurant is open to the public, and we can watch the works of art being created in the red-hot kilns.
-"Not an easy job in summer," I think to myself.
-And Meghan laughs: "It is cozy and warm in here in winter."
+Meghan tells us that the owners train their employees and craftspeople in the glassblowing workshop themselves.
+They're primarily young people from the area who want to familiarize themselves with the craft of glassmaking.
+They learn through hands-on experience and are obviously passionate about their work.
+The workshop is open to the public.
+There, they create the glass bowls, glasses, vases, and art objects that can be seen in the exhibition rooms and on the tables in the restaurant.
+We're allowed to watch the works of art being created in the blazing-hot kilns.
+"Not an easy job in the summer," I think to myself.
+And Meghan laughs: "But it's cozy and warm in here in the winter."

 Waterfall in front of the glass factory in Vermont

-She leads us out onto the terrace above the river, which, next to the glass-blowing workshop, rushes wildly down a waterfall and shoots foaming under a covered bridge that is currently being repaired.
-The machines in the glass factory are powered by the power of water.
-And Meghan explains to us: "Everything where we are right now was under water a few years ago when Hurricane Irene hit here.
-The whole workshop was flooded and we subsequently found some of our machines and tools on the river bank where the water had washed them.”
+She leads us out onto the terrace above the river, which plunges furiously over a waterfall next to the glassblowing workshop and foams beneath a covered bridge that's currently being repaired.
+The force of the water powers the glass factory's machinery.
+And Meghan explains: "Everything where we're standing right now was underwater a few years ago when Hurricane Irene swept through here.
+The entire workshop was flooded, and we subsequently found some of our machines and tools on the riverbank where the water had washed them away."

 When I asked how she was able to rebuild everything, she replied: "With a lot of commitment and the help of our employees, who were willing to help with the reconstruction."
 Impressed, I watch the young people who are fully concentrated on the production of pretty Glass drinking glasses and small sailing ships, which are one of the most popular souvenirs at the shop above the workshop, Meghan tells us.